Skip to main content

 Move to Available

 For new plan items which are guarded by a sentry and which do not need to be directly activated, those can be moved to available.
 This only needs to be done when the stage in which they are is also available.
 For specifying plan item definition ids which need to be moved to available, the moveToAvailablePlanItemDefinitions can be used.
 This is an array and for each object it's required to provide the planItemDefinitionId.
+Additionally, to the common properties also the following properties can be provided:

 Example: